 All faculty, staff and student led research projects involving human subjects/participants must be reviewed by the Oberlin College Institutional Review Board prior to beginning a study.
-Information about the IRB review process and application forms are located on the A&S Dean’s website.

 Note that supervisors are responsible for student projects and for insuring students submit final revisions.
 Final revisions should go directly to the IRB chair at email@example.com from the faculty supervisor’s email address.

 Applications for review are due on Thursdays, no later than 3pm on the dates below (late applications will be reviewed with the next cycle of applications).